mariask2/line-a-line/README.md

 # line-a-line

-Since there are submodules, you need to clone recursively, e.g.,
+Since there are submodules, after you have done git clone, you need to run: git submodule update --init --recursive

 Code for word alignment